 A symbol of give and take, you’re either wearing them or putting them on in this life.
 There can be lessons to either position.
 I know that I have learned a lot in positions of relinquished control…metaphorically speaking of course…but the taking of control can also be empowering.
 In truth, it’s not so much about which role you play, but whether or not you’ve obtained that pure but ever so rare type of trust with a partner.

 ~Ace of Spades~

-It's been said that those who identify with this card are able to detect truth & dishonesty better than most.
+It's been said that those who identify with this card are able to detect truth and dishonesty better than most.
 A handy trick if you happen to be a gambler.
-Those who associate with this symbol are also known to have a stronger drive succeed than normal, in both matters of the heart & the wallet.
+Those who associate with this symbol are also known to have a stronger drive for success than normal, in both matters of the heart and the wallet.

 After each artifact or specimen has been discovered it is sent through a careful restoration process before being used in a design.
 If a particularly unique patina is found to add design value to an artifact, it's preserved and sealed to ensure its longevity and protection